sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 Sphinx-Gallery also enables you, when documenting your modules, to reference to the examples that use that particular class or function.
-For example if we are documenting the ``numpy.exp`` function its possible to embed a small gallery of examples using it like this:
+For example if we are documenting the ``numpy.exp`` function its possible to embed a small gallery of examples that is specific to this function and looks like this:

-.. include:: modules/generated/numpy.exp.examples
+.. include:: gen_modules/backreferences/numpy.exp.examples
 .. raw:: html

         <div style='clear:both'></div>

-For such behavior to be available you have to extend in your Sphinx-Gallery configuration directory with:
+For such behavior to be available you have activating it in your Sphinx-Gallery configuration directory with:

 .. code-block:: python